 By moving your fleet to LTE today, you are helping to ensure your connectivity is “future-proofed”, giving your drivers and vehicles coverage that is built to last and opens you up to what the future of fleet mobility holds.

 Q: Why should I upgrade to 4G with 5G just around the corner?

 3G CDMA networks will go dark before 5G coverage is widely available.
 We are actively engaged with wireless carriers and will continue to closely monitor the development of 5G networks.
 With that being said, 5G is in the same infancy LTE was five years ago, with markets just now being announced and standards being set.
 5G-powered hardware and modems are also very sparse.

 4G LTE networks will be in place until at least 2030, which means moving to LTE today will give your fleet a reliable, long-term connection to wireless networks.

 Q: How is Trimble Transportation helping their customers upgrade?

 Trimble is committed to helping ensure your fleet’s connectivity — both today and in the years to come.
 We have anticipated this network sunset and have solutions available that harness 4G LTE networks.

-If you would like additional information about the network sunset to ensure your fleet’s readiness, please visit https://transportation.trimble.com/networks/ for more details.
+If you would like additional information about the network sunset to ensure your fleet’s readiness, please visit our Fleet Wireless Network Resources page for more details.